 - Orian signed a petition in support of Tali Fahima, who was convicted for contact with terrorists.

 - Comet-ME co-founder Noam Dotan has consistently attempted to justify the NGO’s illegal activity, saying, “We didn’t ask for permits because we wouldn’t get any permits,” and “We don’t get any permits [from the Israeli Civil Administration], so we simply build without.”

 - Before founding Comet-ME, Dotan “for years took part in protests on behalf of local Palestinians before deciding that ‘I wanted to do something for and not just against.’”

 - According to Comet-ME’s 2015 Annual Report, Ezra Nawi is its “Community Liaison.”

 - On January 11, 2016, Israel’s leading nightly news program on Channel 2 aired footage of Ezra Nawi, a radical activist from the NGO “Ta’ayush,” visiting the offices of Israeli NGO Breaking the Silence (BtS).
 There, a BtS employee provided Nawi with NIS 1,400 in cash.

 - Nawi was also featured in a January 8, 2015 expose on Israeli investigative news program (“Uvda”, Channel 2).
 Nawi and B’Tselem employee Nasser Nawaja discussed informing the Palestinian Authority security services about a Palestinian man who allegedly intended to sell land to Jews in the West Bank.
 The sale of Palestinian land to Israelis is punishable by death under Palestinian Authority law, and according to Nawi, suspects are tortured and then killed.

-Amounts in NIS.
-2016 based on quarterly reports submitted to the Israeli Registrar of Non-Profits
+Amounts based on quarterly reports submitted to the Israeli Registrar of Non-Profits